Candy-O

 Candy-O is the second studio album by American new wave band the Cars, released on June 2, 1979, by Elektra Records.

 Produced by Roy Thomas Baker, the album spawned two singles, "Let's Go" and "It's All I Can Do".
-The album outperformed the band's debut, peaking at number three on the US Billboard 200.
-The cover art was done by pin-up artist Alberto Vargas.
+The album outperformed the band's debut, peaking at No. 3 on the U.S. Billboard 200.
+The cover art was painted by Peruvian-American pin-up artist Alberto Vargas.